Carl Wieman: Biography

 Wieman is a member of the USA Science and Engineering Festival's Advisory Board.
 Wieman was nominated to be The White House's Office of Science and Technology Policy Associate Director of Science on March 24, 2010.
 His hearing in front of the Commerce committee occurred on May 20, 2010, and he was passed by unanimous consent.
-On September 16, 2010, Dr. Wieman was confirmed by unanimous consent.
-He left that post in June 2012 to battle multiple myeloma.
+On September 16, 2010, Wieman was confirmed.
+He left that post in June 2012 due to multiple myeloma.